pbauerochse/searchable-option-list/examples.md

 ### Initialize empty select with data from array

 You can also initialize an empty `<select>` by passing in an JavaScript array with the initial data.
+The data must be in valid JSON format and comply to this form:

+#### JSON data format
+{% highlight javascript %}

+var aSingleOptionItem = {
+    // required attributes
+    "type":  "option",
+    "label": "The label that will be displayed", "value": "The value which will be passed to the server when this entry is selected and the form is being submitted",

+    // optional attributes
+    "selected": false,          // true or false, determines whether this entry is preselected "disabled": false,          // true or false, determines whether this entry is changeable "tooltip":  "An optional tooltip which will be shown when the mouse hovers above the entry" };

+var anOptionGroupWithThreeItems = {
+    // required attributes
+    "type":     "optiongroup",
+    "label":    "The label that will be displayed for this group", "children": [   // the array of child elements for this optiongroup, all children must be of type "option" (see above) { "type": "option", "label": "Another option", "value": "entry-1" }, { "type": "option", "label": "And another option", "value": "entry-2" }, { "type": "option", "label": "Yet another option", "value": "entry-3" }
+    ],

+    // optional attributes
+    "disabled": false,          // true or false, set to true to disallow changing of any of the child elements "tooltip":  "An optional tooltip which will be shown when the mouse hovers above the group caption" };

+var validSolDataArray = [
+    aSingleOptionItem,
+    anOptionGroupWithThreeItems,
+    { "type": "option", "label": "Another option", "value": "entry-8193" },
+    { "type": "option", "label": "Another option", "value": "entry-8193" },
+];

+{% endhighlight %}

 This example will result in the same SOL as the optgroup example:

 {% highlight html %}
 <select id="my-select" name="character"></select>